TerminalMC/CommandKeys/README.md

 - **Placeholders**
   - Simple Placeholders
+    - `%lastsent%`: The most recently-sent message or command in history, if any.
+    - `%lastcmd%`: The most recently-sent command in history, if any.
     - `%clipboard%`: The contents of the clipboard, if any.
     - `%myname%`: Minecraft username.
     - `%pmsender%`: The name of the sender of the most recently-received private message, if any.
 (Searches max of 50).